mkudija/mkudija.github.io/reading-notes/_md/2020-11-17-History of the Catholic Church.md

 - The future pope’s ([[John Paul II]]) doctoral dissertation on the mystical theology of [[St. John of the Cross]] integrated the latter’s Thomism with his phenomenological descriptions of the mystical state.
 (Location 10904)
 - some Catholics were surprised to discover that they had more in common with Evangelicals than with liberal fellow Catholics.
 (Location 10959)
 - Under [[Joseph Ratzinger]], the CDF began to act vigorously to correct questionable teachings, issuing official warnings against several theologians and in some cases ordering them to cease teaching and publishing.
 Although theologians sometimes complained that they were condemned without being understood, they were in fact being judged by a man whose intelligence and theological attainments were superior to their own.
 (Location 11117)
+- Hitchcock describes [[Joseph Ratzinger|Pope Benedict XVI]] as "the greatest theologian ever to serve as Pope, following the greatest philosopher ever to do so" (521)
 - greater use of Latin as a vehicle of tradition and a unifying liturgical language; (Location 11121)
-- Significantly, he expressed belief that the priest at Mass should face **ad orientem**, as head of the congregation facing East toward God, rather than versus populum (toward the people).
+- Significantly, [[Joseph Ratzinger]] expressed belief that the priest at Mass should face **ad orientem**, as head of the congregation facing East toward God, rather than versus populum (toward the people).
 The ad orientem position, he believed, was more appropriate to the Mass as primarily an act of worship rather than a community celebration.
 (Location 11469)

 ---
 Created: 2019-06-17